Figuring out how to end a cover letter is harder than it looks.

 Is a cover letter necessary?

 While not all employers require one, a well-written cover letter can give you an edge.
-It shows initiative, provides context beyond your resume, and allows you to explain why you’re interested in the specific role or company.
+It shows initiative and gives context beyond your resume.
+It also lets you explain why you’re interested in that role or company.

 What do I write in a cover letter?

-Your cover letter should include an introduction, a paragraph or two highlighting your relevant skills or achievements, and a closing that expresses enthusiasm and invites the employer to follow up.
+Your cover letter needs a few key parts.
+Start with an introduction.
+Next, add one or two paragraphs that showcase your relevant skills or achievements.
+Close with excitement and invite the employer to contact you.
 Tailor it to the job rather than using a generic template.

 What should your cover letter look like?

-Your cover letter should follow a simple business letter format: your contact information at the top, a greeting, 3–4 short paragraphs of content, and a professional sign-off.
+Your cover letter must use a basic business letter format.
+Start with your contact information at the top.
+Then add a greeting.
+Include 3–4 short paragraphs.
+Finally, end with a professional sign-off.
 Avoid graphics or unusual formatting.

 What are the goals of your cover letter?

 The main goal of your cover letter is to show the employer why you’re the right fit for the role.
-It complements your resume by adding context, demonstrating enthusiasm, and highlighting specific skills or experiences relevant to the job.
+It adds context to your resume.
+It shows your excitement and points out skills or experiences that are important for the job.

 How do you start your cover letter?